Spinal cord abscess

 Toggle: English / Spanish

-Spinal cord abscess is swelling and irritation (inflammation) and the collection of infected material (pus) in or around the spinal cord.
+Spinal cord abscess is the swelling and irritation (inflammation) and the collection of infected material (pus) in or around the spinal cord.

 Abscess - spinal cord